23jura23/hse20_formalang/hw06/README.md

-# Parser generator based Prolog Parser
+# Parser Combinator based Prolog Parser

 A studying parser of a simplified version of Prolog.
 Implemented using Parsec (Parser Combinator) in Haskell